Monroe H. Freedman: Early life and education

+Adult life and career

-Prior to becoming Dean at Hofstra Law School, at the end of the 1979-1980 academic year, Freedman taught at The George Washington University Law School.
+In the early part of his career, Freedman taught at The George Washington University Law School.
 He taught Contracts every year, beginning in the 1960-1961 academic year, and Appellate Practice & Procedure, beginning in the 1962-1963 academic year, along with other occasional courses including Current Decisions (for Law Review members), Equity, Agency, and Federal Jurisdiction.
 During the 1960s, he encouraged many women to attend law school, based on the idea that the law school would benefit from having more women in the student body.
 One effectual way Professor Freedman taught ethics was to point out and discuss ethical issues that arose in cases already under discussion from the contracts textbook.

+In 1973, Freedman became the second Dean of the Maurice A. Deane School of Law at Hofstra University in Hempstead, New York, succeeding Malachy Mahon.
+Freedman served in this capacity through 1977, being succeeded by John Regan; he would continue to serve as a professor at the school until his death in 2015.

 Freedman is noted for criticism of restrictions on lawyer advertising, restrictions on trial publicity by defendants and defense attorneys.
 He has argued that lawyers should be permitted to reveal information necessary to prevent death or serious bodily harm, that law professors' sexual relations with students should be recognized as unethical conduct, and that the lawyer's decision to represent a client is a moral decision.

 During the 1960s, Freedman served as chair of the National Capital Area American Civil Liberties Union, was counsel to several civil rights organizations, and was a consultant to the U.S. Civil Rights Commission.
 He was volunteer general counsel of the Mattachine Society.
 He was the first executive director of the United States Holocaust Memorial Council.

 Freedman has received many awards and honors, including the American Bar Association's Michael Franck Award for Professional Responsibility in 1998.